ralna/GALAHAD/doc/Julia/rst-dir/struct_dps_control_type.rst

 	Int32 new_h

-how much of :math:`H` has changed since the previous call.
+how much of $H$ has changed since the previous call.
 Possible values are

 * 0 unchanged